-REDUCE THE BELOW IV/IO/IN/IM BY 50% FOR PATIENTS 69 YEARS OR OLDER.
+REDUCE THE DOSAGE BELOW IV/IO/IN/IM BY 50% FOR PATIENTS 69 YEARS OR OLDER.

-- (a) 0.1 mg/kg in 2 mg increments SLOW IVP over 1-2 minutes per increment with maximum single dose 5 mg. - (b) If IV unavailable, 5 mg IN/IM may be administered.
-IN administration max 1 mL per nare - (c) Additional doses up to a maximum total dose 10 mg require medical consultation for all clinicians.
+- (i) 0.1 mg/kg in 2 mg increments SLOW IVP over 1-2 minutes per increment with maximum single dose 5 mg. - (ii) If IV unavailable, 5 mg IN/IM may be administered.
+IN administration max 1 mL per nare - (iii) Additional doses up to a maximum total dose 10 mg require medical consultation for all clinicians.